0xMordecai/K8s/Kubernetes-architecture/info.md

 **• `Controller manager`: The `controller manager` is the ship’s executive officer and is tasked with ensuring that the captain’s orders are followed in the cluster.
 From a technical perspective, the `controller manager` reads the current and desired states and takes all actions necessary to move the current state to the desired state.
 It contains a set of controllers that interact with the Kubernetes components via the API server as and when needed.
 Some of these are as follows:**

-    • `Node controller`: This watches for when the node goes down and responds by interacting with the Kube scheduler via the Kube API server to schedule the pods to a healthy node.
+    • Node controller: This watches for when the node goes down and responds by interacting with the Kube scheduler via the Kube API server to schedule the pods to a healthy node.

-    • `Replication controller`: This ensures that the correct amount of container replicas defined by `replication controller` objects in the cluster exist.
+    • Replication controller: This ensures that the correct amount of container replicas defined by replication controller objects in the cluster exist.

-    • `Endpoints controller`: These assist in providing endpoints to your containers via services.
+    • Endpoints controller: These assist in providing endpoints to your containers via services.

-    • `Service account and token controllers`: These create default accounts and tokens for new namespaces.
+    • Service account and token controllers: These create default accounts and tokens for new namespaces.

 • Cloud controller manager:The cloud controller manager interacts with the cloud provider APIs to provision resources such as persistent disks and load balancers that you declare in your Kubernetes configuration.